RyanTarnowski/Reddit-Client/README.md

+# Reddit Client

+The goal of this project was to improve my understanding of React/Redux by developing a lightweight read-only Reddit client for browsing subreddits.

+This project utilizes the following technilogies:
+- React
+- Redux
+- Javascript
+- HTML
+- CSS

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).